Topics Map > ITS > AV

 If touch panel is black, press on the screen to wake it up.
 Touch once more to get to controls.

 A wireless microphone can be found inside of the lectern.
-Remove the mic pack from the cradle and turn the power button ON.
+Remove the mic pack from the cradle and flip the power switch ON.
 A green light will indicate that it is working.

 Clip the mic just above your sternum and use the Mic level on the touch panel to adjust the ceiling speaker volume.
 If you get feedback over the speakers, lower the clip on your shirt until the feedback goes away.